Child Support: Every Child’s Right; Every Parent’s Obligation

 Because of the intense emotions that come with divorce, some parents lose sight of the fact that child support is not about rewarding or punishing the ex-spouse.
-Child support is about taking care of your son or daughter.
-At Haspel & McLeod, P.C., our divorce lawyers fight for the best interests of your child while ensuring that your interests are protected.
+Child support is about taking care of their children.
+At Haspel & McLeod, P.C., our divorce lawyers fight for the best interests of your child while ensuring that your interests are protected as well.

 Failing to pay court-ordered child support can have serious consequences.
 Under Maryland law, the penalties for nonpayment of support include:

-The attorneys at Haspel & McLeod, P.C., are experienced in the enforcement of child support orders.
+Our attorneys are experienced in the enforcement of child support orders.

 The court’s child support order can involve more than the noncustodial parent’s direct payment of money to the custodial parent.
 The order can require the noncustodial parent to take other steps, such as:

 - Making direct payments to the child’s daycare provider